jonathanw82/HydroBigTent/README.md

  </div>

 #
-After some time googling, I found that even though plants don’t need yellow and green light for photosynthesis, there is some debate around whether green light help the plant push toxins out of the leaves, I have no clue if this is true however I decided to add some warm white leds to cover more of the visible light spectrum, even though some people will debate this is a waste of energy, however due to the wavelengths favouring the red end of the spectrum, the plants started to bolt early.
+After some time googling, I found that even though plants don’t need yellow and green light for photosynthesis, there is some debate around whether green light helps the plants push toxins out of the leaves, I have no clue if this is true however, I decided to add some warm white leds to cover more of the visible light spectrum, even though some people will argue this is a waste of energy, however due to the wavelengths favouring the red end of the spectrum, the plants started to bolt early.
 At this point I changed them for cool white leds, the difference was amazing and the plants shot into life, woodier stems and healthy looking leaves.

 #
  <div align="center">